nowaxsky/spring-boot-demo/README.md

 # Spring Boot Demo
 This project is an implementation the employee data by using Spring Boot, Hibernate and Spring Data JPA.<br/>
-Built-in database Apache Derby is used to store the data.
+You have to run the script in MySQL first. (/src/main/resources/demodb-start.sql)

 ## Scenario
 1. Add employee data to the database